-At 90, Native Alaska woman will be 1st counted in US Census
+At 90, Alaska Native woman is 1st counted in US Census

 She is also a woman of strong Catholic faith, and told her son that she saved his life by praying over him after he contracted polio.

-For her own hobbies, she weaved baskets from grass and remains a member of the Alaska Native dance group that will perform Tuesday, she dancing in her wheelchair.
+For her own hobbies, she weaved baskets from grass and remains a member of the Alaska Native dance group that performed Tuesday.
+She dances in her wheelchair.

 She taught children manners and responsibility and continued the oral tradition of telling them stories with a storyknife.

-Chimiugak used a knife in the mud to illustrate her stories to school children.
+Chimiugak used a knife in the mud to illustrate her stories to schoolchildren.
 She drew figures for people or homes.
 At the end of the story, she’d use the knife to wipe away the pictures and start the next story with a clean slate of mud.

-“She’s a great teacher, you know giving reminders us of how we’re supposed to be, taking care of subsistence and taking care of our family and respecting our parents,” her granddaughter Alice Tulik said.
+“She’s a great teacher, you know, giving us reminders of how we’re supposed to be, taking care of subsistence and taking care of our family and respecting our parents,” her granddaughter Alice Tulik said.
 “That’s how she would give us advice.”